-We welcome Sarah Mullin and Sarah Martin Denham to Sunderland University.
+We welcome Sarah Mullin, Sarah Martin Denham and Fiona Clark.

 Sarah Mullin is the author of What they didn't teach me on my PGCE which captures the voices of over 200 educators who share their heartfelt advice, top tips, honest reflections, disastrous experiences and laugh-out-loud anecdotes about early career teaching. #WomenEd were delighted to contribute a section!

 Sarah Martin Denham (with Steve Watts) is the author of The SENCO Handbook, Leading Provision and Practice published by Corwin.
 This Handbook gives aspiring and practising SENCOs, teachers, Headteachers and Governors an in-depth knowledge and understanding of effective policy, provision and practice to meet the diverse needs of children with special educational needs and disabilities.

 Fiona Clark is the author of Things Nobody Tells You When You’re Growing Up.
 Fiona is a writer, teacher, speaker and researcher, living and working in the UK.
 A teacher and leader for over two decades, and now a member of the National Association of Writers in Education, Fiona now regularly takes up the role of writer in residence at schools across the UK, running creative writing workshops for school children.

 These books are packed with practical ideas to support teachers and leaders. and its great to celebrate more women becoming authors for #IWD20.

 This is bound to be a popular event so please book your FREE tickets early.

 Who do I contact if I have any questions about this event?

 Parking is available on campus.
 Visit www.sunderland.ac.uk/help/contact-us/parking for more information.